 This course introduces digital imaging technology within the context of contemporary photographic practice.
 This study will include an in-depth study of photo-based software as well as a range of digital techniques: color correction, image archiving and restoration, scanning methods, and color correction.
 Prerequisite: ART 260 or ART/COM 308

-Prerequisites ART 260 OR ART 308 OR COM 308
+Credits 3 Division UG School Division School of the Arts Prerequisites ART 260 OR ART 308 OR COM 308